SHANE MAC THOMÁIS

 But, in any event, the word of a senior Garda (police) of belief of anyone’s IRA membership (however unsubstantiated) was sufficient to incarcerate anyone for fifteen months, and in this case it did so.

-My father took up the position of editor of the weekly An Phoblacht as well as holding down his day job.
+My father then took up the position of editor of the weekly An Phoblacht, as well as holding down his day job.

 But no sooner was Éamonn released than he was re-arrested and suffered the same charade of justice to find himself back in Portlaoise maximum security prison serving another fifteen months for ‘IRA membership’.